MSW Social Work

 mathematics and English at grade C or an equivalent qualification, such as Key Skills level 2 in English and Application of Number

 be able to make use of written materials and communicate clearly and accurately in spoken and written English.
-Non-native English speakers need to be proficient in English, typically shown by an overall IELTS score of 7.0 with no single element less than 6.0 and 6.5 in the spoken element.
+Non-native English speakers need to be proficient in English, typically shown by an overall IELTS score of 7.0 with no single element less than 6.5.

 If your English language skill is currently below IELTS 7.0 we recommend you consider a Sheffield Hallam University Pre-sessional English course which will enable you to achieve an equivalent English score.